This resource-rich, derivatives-focused platform is a solid option for active traders.

-Tastyworks is the investment arm of Tastytrade, a live network of trading shows and learning resources for investors.
-Tastyworks offers access to stocks, ETFs, options and futures but investors report a steep learning curve — especially on the platform’s mobile app.
+Tastyworks is the investment arm of tastytrade, a live network of trading shows and learning resources for investors.
+Tastyworks offers sophisticated tools and access to stocks, ETFs, options, futures and crypto, but investors report a steep learning curve — especially on the platform’s mobile app.

 Consider Tastyworks if you’re an experienced derivatives trader.

 Look elsewhere if you’re new to investing or want to invest in bonds or funds.

 The platform tastyworks has carved a unique identity in the online trading sphere.
 And that’s because platforms with a laser-like focus on derivatives are few and far between.